vitpdel/MLScrapper/README.md

-# PyScrapper
+# MLScrapper
-Web scrapper made with Python
+Web scrapper made with Python for Mercado Livre

-It shows the name and the price of a product
+Shows the name and the price of a product
-(Only works with Mercado Livre)